shalom-ormsby/stock-intelligence/README.md

 ## Overview

-Stock Intelligence is a **personal decision-support tool** for equity analysis, built on a serverless TypeScript architecture.
+Sage Stocks is a **personal decision-support tool** for equity analysis, built on a serverless TypeScript architecture.
 It combines real-time market data, sophisticated scoring algorithms, and AI-generated analysis to help you make informed trading decisions ahead of earnings and major market events.

 **Design Philosophy:** *Impeccable but simple.* Built for daily stock analyses, not enterprise scale.
 Clean architecture, production-grade code, minimal complexity.